PERIOD (TITIK)

 (Not a series.
 Not an appositive, nonrestrictive modifier, or introductory adverb clause.)

-Benar: He told me that I had better come so that they would avoid trouble.
+Benar: He told me that I had better come so that they would

 With Nouns and Modifying Adjectives